sevaho/OS_DEV/BuildingAnOS.md

 To communicate with hardware everything needs to be **byte-perfect**.

-To make this communication happen we need to write an **interrupt descriptor table**.
+To make this communication happen we need to write an **interrupt descriptor table** to talk to the **programmable interrupt controller**.
 An IDT contains the information for example for a keyboard interrupt so it will switch the memory segment to kernel space and switch the access rights.
 But we haven't defined what a **segment** is, this is done with a **global descriptor table**.
 A GDT will hold information about the segments, it will hold the starting point of a segment, the length of the segment and **flags** which holds data about the information of the segments (code, data, allowed to jump, executables, ..).

 ```